 Often both underestimated and misunderstood, ice dams on a roof can cause quite a large amount of damage to your home, and in some cases they can even be dangerous to you and your family.
 Fortunately, with the right steps, you can prevent ice buildup from occurring in the first place.
-Let’s take a closer look
+Below, the experts at Nelson Contracting take a closer look:

 Tips to Keep Your Roof Ice Dam Free